Integrated Ad Campaign Template for Shopify

 Omnichannel marketing is more focused on customer experience — it blends various communication channels to provide a seamless customer interaction with a brand.
 This can mean using an app when you’re in line at Starbucks to purchase your morning cup of coffee or taking advantage of Sephora’s in-store beauty workshops.

 Integrated marketing is more focused on the message — it’s about seamlessly integrating everything from ads and sales promotions to PR and social media to target customers.
 For instance, Snickers’ “You’re Not You When You’re Hungry” campaign was created in 2010 and continues to run across social, television, retail, and print.
 Although the execution changes across different media and markets, the central theme (that when you’re hungry, your mood transforms you into a different person — literally), remains the same.

 You receive better results.
-When you combine communication tools and messaging, it bolsters marketing effectiveness.
+When you combine communication tools and messaging, marketing effectiveness bolsters.
 The more a customer’s journey is unified, deliberate, and focused, the higher the likelihood of a sale and brand loyalty.

 You save money.
-When you focus on a single message, you don’t just cut costs on creating campaigns — you’re also preventing budget-wasting that happens with inconsistent campaigns.
+When you focus on a single message, you don’t just cut costs on creating campaigns — you also prevent budget-wasting that results from inconsistent campaigns.

 Integrated marketing isn’t just about splashing similar ads across different channels.
 Success depends on how well you connect with your audience and how well you adapt your message for each marketing platform.
 It’s about telling a consistent story to elicit emotions from your customers.

 So, how do you begin building a successful integrated marketing campaign?
 How do you keep things consistent while also preventing your customers from getting bored?
 Here are a few ways to kickstart your integrated marketing strategy: